May 22, 2026

 Flash photo.

-Outdoors, back against the sun.
-Facing the wall.
+Outdoors, back against the sun. (facing a wall)

 Outdoors, facing the sun.